Paper Submission

 Authors should submit 2 items for review: 1) An informative and quantitative Abstract; 2) A Draft Manuscript including figures for the Digest of Technical Papers.
 Be sure to read the Pre-Publication Guidelines (summarized below) carefully.

-Additional Submission Details
+Additional Submission Details (important updates & information in red):

 The submission Title must be concise (target ≤12-14 words) and clearly describe the topic of the paper.
 It should not include more than one or two key metrics or techniques from described work.
 If multiple key metrics are included in the title, they should be mutually consistent (e.g. the title should not claim performance for one test configuration and power for another test configuration).

-If a die-photo and/or comparison table is available, they can be included as part of the 7-figure limit.
-Supplementary figures will NOT be part of the final manuscript, and should NOT be referred to in the text of the paper, but serve ONLY as additional material for the reviewers.
-These 3 figures should be described with no more than 4 sentences in their captions with figures labeled as “Fig. S1, S2, S3”.
-References are to be entered individually into the submission website.
-Up to six references are allowed.
-Do not include your references in your manuscript.
-For further details, see the ISSCC Submissions Website.
-Papers exceeding the length limit will be immediately rejected.
+If a die-photo and/or comparison table are available, these should be included as part of the 7-figure limit.
+Supplementary figures will NOT be part of the final manuscript and should NOT be referred to in the text of the paper but serve ONLY as additional material for the reviewers.
+These three figures should be labeled as “Fig. S1, Fig. S2, and Fig. S3”.

 Policy Regarding Paper-Submission Deadline